 - Associate network engineer

-- Data support technician
+- Systems support technician

-- Desktop support administrator
+- Junior systems administrator

 Ready to get started?
 Download the exam objectives for free to see what’s on the CompTIA A+ exams.